kszenes/kszenes.github.io/_drafts/2024-10-13-Cheatsheet.md

 # Introduction

 Do you often find yourself forgetting common flags for command line utilities?
-Would you like to see if there are certain use cases of command line utilities that you haven't even thought of?
+Do you wonder if there are certain use cases of command line utilities that you, perhaps, haven't even thought of?
-While most programs have extensive documentation in their `man` pages, I think it is fair to say that they are not always the easiest to navigate and can be quite dense.
+While most programs contain extensive documentation in their `man` pages, I think that it is fair to say that they are not always the easiest to navigate and can be quite dense.

 # cheat.sh

-In comes [cheat.sh](https://www.cht.sh) (or `cht.sh` for short), which hosts a community-driven set of cheat sheets for various programming languages, tools and utilities.
+In comes [cheat.sh](https://www.cht.sh) (or `cht.sh` for short), which is a website that hosts a community-driven set of cheat sheets for most programming languages, tools and utilities.
 The best part is that it is made to work seamlessly from the terminal using the `curl` command which is available on most systems by default.
 The `cht.sh` homepage serves as a tutorial on how to use the resource and its capabilities: